pola-rs/r-polars/DEVELOPMENT.md

-Note that the `Taskfile.yml` in the root directory of the repository provides some useful commands (e.g. `task setup-dev` to install the required version of Rust toolchain dependent R packages, and Python virtual inviroment).
+Note that the `Taskfile.yml` in the root directory of the repository provides some useful commands (e.g. `task setup-dev` to install the required version of Rust toolchain dependent R packages, and Python virtual environment).

 About Rust code for R packages, see also
 [the `hellorust` package](https://github.com/r-rust/hellorust) documentation.